alejopijuan/Final-Project-UWashington/README.md

 # Deep Learning UW Capstone Project
-Applied deep learning for the capstone project of the UWashington ML Certification where we implemented transfer learning for image classification.
+Implemented transfer learning for image classification for the capstone project of the UWashington ML Certification.